 How much will a licence cost?

 Licensing fees will be set by the CMRAO and will vary depending on the type of licence you are qualified to receive.
-The CMRAO is currently consulting with the public and managers on the proposed fees.
-ACMO sent the CMRAO’s consultation survey to its members recently and it can be found at www.cmrao.ca.
+More information can be found at www.cmrao.ca.

 Is the RCM the designation adopted by the government?